originaltexter/mi-sui-converter/README.md

 ### Option A — Use the pre-built .EXE
 Download the EXE from the Releases page
+Run the program, if you get a windows defender warning, click 'More info', then 'Run anyway'

 ### Option B — Run the Python script directly
 pip install pandas openpyxl